-We are a team of skilled technology consultants working at the SICS offices in Florence Alabama's Industrial Park.
+We are a team of skilled technology consultants working at the SICS offices in Florence Alabama and Montgomery Alabama.

 Founded in 1998, SICS has over 15 years of experience providing full service IT solutions for businesses, large and small, and government agencies, with expertise in GIS, mapping, photogrammetry & remote sensing, and web technologies.

 - Google Maps Engine, Google Maps for Business

 - Google Earth, Maps API, Custom StreetView